Double-faced Cards

 E.g. If a player banishes a Clockwork Amalgam that has copied Suzaku, a transformed ally, and opts to pay for the On Banish ability, Clockwork Amalgam will stay banished as it is not itself a double-faced card and can't transform.

 Double-faced cards can still be considered "face-down."
 In this situation, a placeholder card with a default Grand Archive card back should be used to represent the card.
 A face-down double-faced card will not be considered transformed, will have no characteristics other than being a card, and should be treated as a non-double-faced Grand Archive card.
-Use of opaque sleeves are suitable for hiding the back of a double-faced card and the opaque card back may be used to treat the card as "face-down."
+The use of opaque sleeves are suitable for hiding the back of a double-faced card, and the opaque card back may be used to treat the card as "face-down."

 Transforming a double-faced card does not cause it to become a new object, however, any static abilities that are now active as a result of the transformation will receive a new timestamp.